 All items of property, plant and equipment are initially recorded at cost (cost comprising the acquisition cost of the asset along with any other attributable costs at the date of acquisition).
-Borrowing costs are capitalised as part of their cost whenever necessary.

 The cost of an item of property, plant and equipment is recognized as an asset if, and only if, it is probable that future economic benefits associated with the item will flow to the company and the cost of such item can be measured reliably.